 Denver, Colorado: Happy Cones Co Celebrates International Day of Happiness March 20th

-Happy Cones founder Hap Cameron talks happiness, mental health, and why his Denver Ice Cream Shop is so passionate about International Day of Happiness.
+Happy Cones Co founder Hap Cameron talks happiness, mental health, and why his Denver Ice Cream Shops are so passionate about International Day of Happiness.

 Est. Read Time 3-5 minutes

 The truth is, happiness hasn’t always been easy for me.

 My real name is Mark Cameron, but everybody knows me as “Hap”.
 I was given the nickname “Happy” as a baby, and most people who meet me now think it must have been because I was happy all the time.
 But actually, my dad gave me the nickname because I always cried.
 In his words, I was a “grizzly little bugger”.
 The name “hap” stuck, along with the irony.

 I have dealt with depression on and off throughout my life.
 The first time the dark clouds loomed over me was during my 20’s.
 I was on my personal endeavor to live and work in every continent of the world before the age of 30.

 As I was approaching the end of my international journey, I couldn’t grasp what was next for me.
 Who was I if I wasn’t Hap Working the World?

 After completing the working the world goal I traveled back home to New Zealand, my depression really took hold.
 Getting out of bed in the morning felt like climbing Everest.
 Making the simplest of decisions of whether I’d have jam or honey on my toast was crippling.
 The act of walking into a cafe and asking for a job was unthinkable.
 The previous year I survived an encounter with some of Africa’s most dangerous criminals, summited Kilimanjaro, and set up a bike shop in Namibia, and yet now I couldn’t even get myself out of bed.
 What was happening?